 Jump to:

 - Texture: Moist and tender, but not too airy.
-This strawberry and coconut cake, is substantial and can hold up to the frosting.
+This strawberry cake with coconut is substantial and can hold up to the frosting.
 My chocolate lemon cake has the same texture!

 - Versatility: This coconut strawberry dessert is perfect for casual gatherings, celebrations, or simply as an everyday dessert.